-The plant and animal species found in Seattle are widespread in the region.
-Some of these species are globally abundant; populations of some species are declining.
-For species associated with certain habitat types (e.g., heavily vegetated residential lots), urban development and redevelopment have the potential to contribute to further declines.
+The plant and animal species found in Seattle are widespread in the region; some are globally abundant.
 Areas in the city limits represent a very small proportion of the total amount of habitat available to any given species.
-The only ESA-listed Chinook salmon and steelhead or state-listed species known or expected to are present in some streams use habitats in the city are fish (steelhead and Chinook salmon).
-These and other ESA-listed and state-listed species are also present in marine waters that receive stormwater runoff from the city, including bull trout, rockfish, marbled murrelets, and Southern Resident killer whales.
+The only ESA-listed or state-listed species known or expected to use habitats in the city are fish (steelhead and Chinook salmon).